OpenNebula/vOneCloud-docs/docs/source/appliance_configuration/control_panel.rst

 SSH
 """

 By default SSH access is disabled.
-If you want to enable it, simply enable the checkbox.
+If you want to enable it, enable the ``SSH Password Authentication`` checkbox.

+You can choose whether to allow password based authentication.
+If you only want public ssh key authentication you need to fill in the ``SSH Authorized Public Key(s) for root`` field.

 .. _control_panel_system_options_ssl: